 The differences between a recurve and compound crossbow is a design issue, and no longer a performance problem.
 Both are available in all power levels and budgets.
 As you narrow down your options you’ll start to see the lines between styles blur.

 Recurve crossbows can be built smaller, lighter and cheaper but need more draw weight to push an arrow as fast as a compound bow.
-Don’t discount recurve bows, they’re making leaps and bounds and closing the gap that compound crossbows once held.
+Don’t discount recurve bows.
+They’re making leaps and bounds, closing the gap that compound crossbows once held.